 the labor law.
 This is for instance reflected under the judgment of the federal first instance court where Ato Meberat Tessfaye is plaintiff and sunshine construction is the defendant.
 In this case the court renders a decision that the plaintiff should be paid compensation even if the termination is lawful, it is because the plaintiff is responsible for brawls in the work place which is sufficient to terminate the employment contract.
+12

-3.1.2 Unlawful Termination of Contract of Employment Where There is Procedural Fault

-Sometimes employers fail to follow all the procedures provided under the law in terminating the employment contract even if they have sufficient grounds to terminate the contract for instance the employers disregard to give notice before terminating the employment contract.
-Such procedural faults make the termination of employment contract unlawful.
+3.1.2 Unlawful Termination of Contract of Employment Where There is terminating the employment contract even if they have sufficient grounds to terminate the contract for instance the employers disregard to give notice before terminating the employment contract.
+18 Such procedural faults make the termination of employment contract unlawful.